michelfernandez/cove/site/content/english/identification.md

 {{< content text=center top=16 bottom=8 width=narrow >}}
 {{% markdown %}}
 # Contracts without written form
-The advanced electronic signature (AES) is typically used for contracts without formal requirements.
-With AES, the law requires that the identity of the signatory can be reconstructed afterwards.
+The simple electronic signature (SES) or the advanced electronic signature (AES) are typically used for contracts without formal requirements.
+The identification requirements for SES and AES are low to medium.
 {{% /markdown %}}
 {{< /content >}}